Updated November 27, 2023

 2.3 Creation of Anonymous Data.
 We may create anonymous data records from information (including without limitation, Testing Information) by excluding information (such as your name) that makes the data personally identifiable to you.
 We use this anonymous data to analyze request and usage patterns so that we may enhance the content of our services and improve site navigation.
-DDC reserves the right to use anonymous data for any purpose at its discretion.
+DDC reserves the right to use anonymous data for any purpose in its discretion.

-DISCLOSURE OF YOUR INFORMATION.
+- DISCLOSURE OF YOUR INFORMATION

 3.2 Services Providers.
 We may share your information with agents to the extent necessary for them to provide their products and services to us, or to provide you with the products and services that you have requested.
 For example, if you engage us for testing services through a local laboratory, the laboratory is acting as our agent.
 Other examples include, database storage, file storage and file destruction, hosting services, marketing assistance, analyzing user data, processing payment card information, and for other legitimate purposes permitted by applicable law.

 3.3 Business Partners.
 We may partner with other companies and individuals with respect to particular products or services.
 These third parties may be provided access to your information needed to perform their function.
-To restrict sharing of information with these third parties for their marketing purposes, please see the section below titled “Your Choices and Rights Regarding Your Information.”
+To restrict sharing of information with these third parties for their marketing purposes, please see the section below titles “Your Choices and Rights Regarding Your Information.”

 3.4 Other Disclosures.
 Regardless of any choices you make regarding your information (as described below), DDC, may disclose information if it believes in good faith that such disclosure is necessary to (a) comply with relevant laws or to respond to subpoenas or warrants served on DDC; (b) protect or defend the rights or property of DDC, or users of our services; (c) to protect against fraud or for risk management purposes; or (d) or to honor a request that you have made to DDC.

-- THIRD PARTY WEBSITES.
+- THIRD PARTY WEBSITES

-YOUR CHOICES REGARDING YOUR INFORMATION.
+- YOUR CHOICES REGARDING YOUR INFORMATION

 5.2 Withdrawal of Consent You have the right to withdraw your consent to processing that is currently underway with your consent.
 Consent can be withdrawn by sending an email.
 Without your consent, DDC will use information, only insofar as such processing is permitted by applicable law (e.g., for the performance of an Agreement between DDC and you) or where such processing is necessary for compliance with a legal obligation to which DDC is subject.

 5.3 Accessing, deleting and updating your information.
 At your request, we will inform you of what personal information we have on file.
-In accordance with applicable data protection laws, you may have the right to request: access to, rectification, and erasure of your personal information; restriction of processing of personal information; objecting to certain processing of personal information; and the right to data portability..
+In accordance with applicable data protection laws, you may have the right to request: access to, rectification, and erasure of your personal information; restriction of processing of personal information; objecting to certain processing of personal information; and the right to data portability.
 To exercise your rights under these provisions, please contact us at the “Contact Information” details below.
-When we receive your requests, we may ask you to verify your identity before we can act on your request.
+When we receive your requests, we will ask you to verify your identity before we can act on your request.
 We may withhold information where the search for that information would require disproportionate effort or have a disproportionate effect to, for example, the cost of providing the information, the time it would take to retrieve the data, or how difficult it may be to obtain the information requested.
 Please note that we may be required (by law, accrediting bodies, or otherwise) to keep this information and not delete it (or to keep this information for a certain time, in which case we will comply with your deletion request only after we have fulfilled such requirements).
 Please be advised that by deleting your personal information, it will limit or eliminate our ability to provide future communication or explanation regarding any products or services, test results or other offerings in connection with DNA Diagnostics Center.
-Please be further advised that after your personal information is deleted that residual copies may take a period of time before they are deleted from all latent and backup systems.
+Please be further advised that after your personal information is deleted, residual copies may take a period of time before they are deleted from all latent and backup systems.

 - RETENTION OF DATA

 The data you provide to us may be necessary to carry out tasks prior to testing, such as verifying identity or payment details when signing in to use an account.
-We retain required data based on testing regulatory requirements and other standards, such as meeting our financial obligations and to carry out our responsibilities and enforce our rights arising from service agreements entered into between you and us.
+We retain the required data based on testing regulatory requirements and other standards, such as meeting our financial obligations and to carry out our responsibilities and enforce our rights arising from service agreements entered into between you and us.
 The following summarizes the data retention timeframes based on two main categories of testing.

-Legal/Chain of Custody/Accredited Tests-We store your samples for a minimum of six months or according to contractual and legal requirements if longer.
+Legal/Chain of Custody/Accredited Tests-We store your samples for a minimum of six months or according to contractual and legal requirements, if longer.
 All accompanying data and records associated with these tests are maintained as required by accrediting bodies, which is a minimum of five years or longer in some instances as required by law.
 The New York Department of Health requires all testing records be maintained for a period of 7 years.
-All such accompanying data will be destroyed following the minimum time frames at intervals annually thereafter.
+All such accompanying data will be destroyed following the minimum timeframes at intervals annually thereafter.

-Non Legal/Non-Chain of Custody Tests-We store your samples for a period of 6-8 weeks or according to contractual and legal requirements if longer.
+Non-Legal/Non-Chain of Custody Tests-We store your samples for a period of 6-8 weeks or according to contractual and legal requirements if longer.
 All accompanying data and records associated with these tests are maintained for a minimum period of one year and will be destroyed at intervals annually thereafter.

-SECURITY OF YOUR INFORMATION.
+- SECURITY OF YOUR INFORMATION

 We are committed to protecting the security of your information.
 We use a variety of reasonable security technologies and procedures to help protect your information from unauthorized access, use, or disclosure.
 Access to your personal information is limited and we take reasonable measures to ensure that your personal information is not accessible.

-- A NOTE TO USERS OUTSIDE OF THE UNITED STATES.
+- A NOTE TO USERS OUTSIDE OF THE UNITED STATES

-ONE DDC WAY
+1 DDC WAY